Your Guide to the 2017 Awards Season

-Awards season started in September 2016 with the 68th Primetime Emmy Awards, and ends with the 89th Academy Awards, airing Sunday, February 26th.
-Although there are dozens of award shows between September and this Sunday, there’s a few major shows that always attract a media frenzy.
+Awards season started in September 2016 with the 68th Primetime Emmy Awards and ends with the 89th Academy Awards, airing Sunday, February 26th.
+Although there are dozens of award shows between September and this Sunday, there are a few major shows that always attract a media frenzy.

-Golden Globes – The Golden Globes honor outstanding achievements in film and television, as decided but he Hollywood Foreign Press.
+The Golden Globes honor outstanding achievements in film and television, as decided by the Hollywood Foreign Press.
 The 74th Golden Globe Awards aired live on January 8, 2017, and was hosted by Jimmy Kimmel.
 “La La Land” was nominated for seven awards and won all of them, thus making it the most successful film in Golden Globes history.
 Television shows such as “The People v.
 O.J.
 Simpson: American Crime Story,” “The Crown,” “Atlanta,” and “Blackish,” and “The Night Manager” are some of the shows that took home awards.

-The Oscars – The Academy Awards (hosted by the Academy of Motion Picture Arts and Sciences) honors and recognizes excellence in cinema by the Academy’s voting members.
-The Oscars is oldest entertainment awards ceremony, and has had influence on other award shows such as the Grammys.
-The 89th Academy Awards honors films from 2016 airs this Sunday, February 26, and will be hosted by Jimmy Kimmel.
+The Academy Awards (hosted by the Academy of Motion Picture Arts and Sciences) honors and recognizes excellence in cinema by the Academy’s voting members.
+The Oscars are the oldest entertainment awards ceremony, and has had an influence on other award shows such as the Grammys.
+The 89th Academy Awards honors films from 2016, airs this Sunday, February 26, and will be hosted by Jimmy Kimmel.
 “La La Land” has been dominating the media sphere by receiving 14 nominations, which ties for the most nominations with movies “Titanic” (1997), and “All About Eve” (1950).

 Singer Joy Villa (known as her stage name Princess Joy Villa) wore a dress that turned heads at the 59th Annual Grammy Awards when she wore a dress that supported Donald Trump with his campaign slogan “Make America Great Again” written down the side of her dress, as well as “Trump” along the back of her train.